ioccc-src/winner/bugs.md

 please do NOT change it!
 Doing so will break the generated output.

-Another warning to ignore is:
+Another warning that was introduced but should be ignored (it's required) is:

 	warning: assignment to 'char *' from incompatible pointer type 'char **' [-Wincompatible-pointer-types] 55 | main(int v,char **c){ O=r_; _d=c;
 	      |                               ^

-Please do not change this either.
+Please DO NOT change this either.

+If there are any other warnings triggered by your compiler please DO NOT fix those either!

+# 1999

+There was no IOCCC in 1999.

 # 2000